siva82kb/ALADA-Course/README.md

 ### Course Notes
 The notes for the course can be found here: [ALADA Notes](notes/aladanotes.pdf)

+### Lecture Videos
+These will be uploaded after each in-class lecture.

 ### Assignments
 All assignment-related information is available in the assignments folder of the repository.
 The assignment problems can be found in the individual chapters of the course [notes](notes/aladanotes.pdf).